nikkijuk/lifegoals/README.md

 - Bloc defined using BlocProvider above MaterialApp is global
 - Global Bloc is shared to whole Presentation layer using buildContext
-- BuildContext can be passed using callbacks to further logic, which is quite handly
+- BuildContext can be passed using callbacks to further logic, which is quite handy

-In this world of DI you basically have one copy of something created by your DI mechanism.
+With DI you often have one copy (single instance) of something created by your DI mechanism and inject it somewhere else.

 - Blocks can have repository injected to them
 - Repository might have storage client injected
 - Now we can have in test different storage client as during production

-I'm trying to find middle way here, since it seems to me that even if domain layer might need DI / services locators / etc.. presentation layer lives very differently.
+I'm trying to find middle way here, since it seems to me that even if domain layer might need DI / services locators / etc.. presentation layer lives very differently based on bloc and widget / element tree.

 ## Flavors 🚀